jncc/s1-ard-processor/workflow/manually-published-dockerhub-readme.md

 # Workflow options

-* --inputFileName FILENAME (required) - The raw input file name.
-This file should reside in the Input folder.
+* --productName PRODUCT_NAME (required) - The raw input product name.
+This zipfile or folder should reside in the Input folder.
-* --demFileName FILENAME (required) - The terrain model used in the processing.
-This should reside in the static folder.
+* --spatialConfig JSON_FORMATTED_CONFIG - Defaults to values for UK processing (see /app/workflows/luigi.cfg).
+Change these as required for processing for different geographies.
+This includes the filename of the digital terrain model used in the processing which should be placed in the static folder.
 * --memoryLimit LIMIT (in GB) - The memory limit set for the snap process.
 This should be not exceed about 75% of the host machine memory - Default 14GB.
 * --noClean - Don't remove the temporary files created in the working folder - May be useful for determining why a processing run failed by analysing preserved intermediate outputs and SNAP logs.
 * --noStateCopy - Don't copy the luigi state files to a subfolder of output.